citelibre/RendezVous/README.md

 </p>

 # CiteLibre RendezVous with docker-compose
+This repository hosts all source code required to launch a full-featured local CiteLibre RendezVous application.

 ## Table of contents
 - [Architecture](#architecture)
 - [Getting started](#getting-started)
   - [URL and default login](#url-and-default-login)